metosin/2016-09-09-clojure-training/tooling-workflow.md

     - Easy with Boot: `boot watch pom jar install` (install a jar to local maven repo after everychange)
     - Slow with Lein

-## Initializing a project

-- ASK: How do you do currently?
-- Templates
-- Example projects?
-- Use the previous project?
-- Future: Arachne?

 ## Deploying a project

 - Uberjar?
-- Can be very large - 50-100M
-- Can be slow to deploy to server (shouldn't be problem if you run CI and CI has fast connection to server)
-- We haven't yet solved this - not a huge problem but can be annonying
+- Can get quite big if lots of dependencies
-- There are couple of offender packages - like ring-middleware-format which requires ibm/icu4j
+- There are couple of large offender packages - like ring-middleware-format which requires ibm/icu4j
+- Make sure development deps are not included: Cljs compiler & Cljs libs
+    - Use Maven scope with Boot and Lein profiles
 - *Solution 1*: Don't use the largest offending packages - use alternatives or fix them
 - *Solution 2*: Only send changed files as not all deps inside uberjar change everytime
     - Unpack JAR (Zip) and send contents over Rsync - Repackage on target